Elletra/bl-decompiled/README.md

 # Blockland's Default Scripts Decompiled

 This is a _very_ WIP project I've been working on in secret for the past 9 months or so (off and on).
-I've got most of them cleaned up pretty well, but **_@hatf0's decompiler is far from perfect so not all of these functions will work properly_**.  _Please_ keep this in mind when using these.
+I've got most of them cleaned up pretty well, but **_@hatf0's PyDSO is far from perfect so not all of these functions will work properly_**.  _Please_ keep this in mind when using these.
 Some functions just plain don't work at all because the decompiler fucked up so badly (e.g. `fxDTSBrick::radiusImpulse` and `ProjectileData::onExplode`).

 ## Reporting Bugs/Errors